Cape fox: Conservation

-Habitat loss doesn't appear to be a major factor influencing the conservation status of the Cape fox; in some regions, changing agricultural practices have resulted in range extensions for this species.
+Habitat loss does not appear to be a major factor influencing the conservation status of the Cape fox; in some regions, changing agricultural practices have resulted in range extensions for this species.
 As these foxes are presumed to prey on livestock, in particular lambs, they are commonly target by farmers.
 They are targeted by various control methods, such as leg-hold traps and the illegal but widespread use of agricultural poisons on commercial farms.
 These control measures do not seem to have had a major impact on populations of the Cape fox, even though they have resulted in declines in some areas.
 They also often succumb to diseases such as rabies and canine distemper, and a large number of Cape foxes are killed on the road by vehicles.
 Many are hunted and persecuted as vermin.
 About 2,500 individuals are killed yearly; which is approximately 16% of the population.
 Nonetheless, populations of V. chama are currently stable across their entire geographic range thus it is not listed in the IUCN Red List.